Make Existing PowerPoints Accessible

 In the Check Accessibility Pane, PowerPoint will flag Missing alt text as an error.

-Select the Missing alt text error and choose Add a description.
+Select the Missing alt text error and type a description and click Save.

 The Alt Text Pane can also be opened by selecting the image and: